 How important is “who you know” and how are you going to meet them?

-What do you want from your day-to-day college life?
+What do you want from your day-to-day life?

 Final Thought: Trust Yourself

-College spending is quickly becoming a subject that everyone has an opinion on.
+College spending is quickly becoming a popular subject of discussion.
 Getting thoughts and insights from people you respect is great, but you have to make the final decision.
 It is your life, and it is you who will be on the hook for the student loans.

 If you are agonizing over the decision, that is a good sign.
 It means you understand the consequences of your choice.
 Put lots of thought and research into the decision, but once you decide, own it.
 Don’t look back and wonder what might have been.
 Life is full of forks in the road and looking back with regret will only prevent you from making the most of the road in front of you.